tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 * BLAST+ needs to be installed in /usr/local/ncbi/blast/bin.
 One can also place links in /usr/local/ncbi/blast/bin using the “ln –s” command if BLAST+ is installed elsewhere

 **For all users**
-* Java can be downloaded from the ORACLE website at: https://java.com/en/download/index.jsp
+* Java can be downloaded from the Oracle website at: https://java.com/en/download/index.jsp
 * A BLAST+ copy and easy installation guide of standalone BLAST can be retrieved from: http://www.blaststation.com/freestuff/en/howtoNCBIBlastWin.html

 Input data